-► HALF TUITION FOR PERSONS 65 OR OLDER
+► ENROLLMENT FOR PERSONS 65 OR OLDER

-Men and women 65 years or older may enroll in undergraduate courses at Heidelberg University for half tuition.
-They may also elect to enroll in undergraduate courses without credit or examination (Audit).
+Persons 65 years or older may enroll in undergraduate courses for half tuition.
+Or, they may elect to enroll in undergraduate courses without credit or examination (Audit).
 Both options are on a space-available basis and require permission of the instructor and the Office of Admission.
-The reduced fee schedule, however, does not apply to non-traditional courses.
-Information on the reduced-fee schedule for older men and women is available in the Business Office.
-If you are auditing the class, the fee will be \$50.00.
+The reduced fee schedule does not apply to non-traditional courses.
+The reduced fee to officially audit a course is \$50.00.